Mimis Papaioannou: Early life

-Papaioannou was born on 23 August 1942 in Nea Nikomedeia of Imathia.
+Papaioannou was born on 17 November 1942 at Nea Nikomideia of Imathia.
 His father, Kostas was the curator of the local football team Nea Genea, thus the young Papaioannou came in touch with football from an early age.
-His football talent began to shine from early on, while his love for football was unquestionable.
-His love of football and the financial difficulties of his family forced him to leave school early and split his time between the stadium and the barber shop in the village, where he worked as an assistant.
+His football talent began to shine from early on, while his love for the sport was unquestionable.
+His love of football and the financial difficulties of his family forced him to leave school early and split his time between the pitch and the barber shop of the village, where he worked as an assistant.